CAST-genomics/pipsort/README.md

 ### Example

 An example for running PIPSORT can be found in `tests/example`.
 All necessary files are provided as well as expected output files.
-The example can be run with `run_example.sh`.
+The example can be run with `bash run_example.sh`.

 There are a few probabilities computed after PIPSORT runs: global PIPs and not shared PIPs.
 Scripts for computing these are provided in `utils/` and example usage is provided in `run_example.sh`.

+With a single processor, this example takes about 15 minutes to run.
+With 64 processors, it takes less than 2 minutes.

 ### Important utility scripts